Our Impact: The 16/17 Academic Year in Numbers!

 21 July 2017

 3,000+ average students reached every week

-George the Poet, Spoken-word artist – Bridging the Gap Talk at College of North West London
+George the Poet, Spoken-word artist – College of North West London

 George spoke to 118 students and covered a range of topics.
 Why he chose poetry and how it’s not so different from rap and requires the same skills to his life experiences.
 He also spoke about the importance of being true to yourself and not getting distracted by what your friends or peers think, or by the “idea of success and fame”.

-Alastair Campbell, Strategist, Author, Mental Health Campaigner – Bridging the Gap Talk at Friesland School
+Alastair Campbell, Strategist, Author, Mental Health Campaigner – Friesland School

 “On Wednesday 22nd of March I was delighted to join Mr Puddy and Mrs Tideswell in welcoming Alastair Campbell to Friesland Sixth Form.

 ….Alastair explained why it is so important for students from comprehensive schools like ours to have confidence and aspiration, to believe in themselves and their ability to affect change in the world.
 He was an inspiration and many students talked to me after the event explaining how they felt they had been motivated by Alastair to believe in themselves.

 To sum up the day, it was a fantastic experience.
 Alastair was fascinating and challenging in equal measure, debating with students and not giving any ground, while being inspiring and motivating at the same time.
 It was a day that most at Friesland will not forget for a long time – I know I certainly won’t.”

 Long-time speaker Alastair gave this talk as a part of our Bridging the Gap Campaign.